netsym/primogeni/doc/installation.rst

 You can change the :samp:`-Xmx2G` and :samp:`-XXMaxPermSize=256M` strings in the :menuselection:`VM Arguments` section to adjust the amount of memory used by slingshot.

-.. note:: If you are using a pre-packed slingshot you can directly change these paraemters in the :literal:`Slingshot.ini` file located in the :literal:`slingshot` directory.
+.. note:: If you are using a pre-packed slingshot for linux platforms, you can directly change these paraemters in the :literal:`Slingshot.ini` file located in the :literal:`slingshot` directory.

 --------------------------------------
 Creating a Slingshot Product